Alfresco/acs-deployment/README.md

 As of version 8.0.0 of the chart we have changed the release policy.
-Previously, the chart was released together with the ACS product and we were delivering additionnal values files for each major release of ACS (e.g. 7.3, 7.4, ...) and chart version were bumped with a similar increment as ACS.
+Previously, the chart was released together with the ACS product and we were delivering additional values files for each major release of ACS (e.g. 7.3, 7.4, ...) and chart version were bumped with a similar increment as ACS.
 With version 6.0.0, we started applying major versions bumps to reflect breaking changes in the chart, despite only minor ACS release happened.

 With 8.0.0 onward, the release pace of the chart is completely independent from the product versions.
-We will also stick to semver principles when choosing next version number, meaning that:
+We will also stick to Semver principles when choosing next version number, meaning that:

-* patch version will be used for bugfixes (last digit)
+* patch version will be used for bug fixes (last digit)
 * minor version will be used for new features and modifications which do not introduce breaking changes in the configuration interface.
 * major version will be used for changes which involve breaking changes in the